iloire/watchmen/README.md

 # "watchmen", a service monitor for node.js

-- monitor different services in your servers (http, smtp, etc).
+- monitor service health in your servers (http, smtp, etc).
-- using http ping service, for instance, you can check for a) certain status code or b) a certain text in the response stream.
-- storages are plugable.
+- **storages are plugable**.
 At this time, only redis storage is available.
+- **ping types are plugable**.
+At this time, http (with https) and stmp (tcp connection check) are available.
-- watchmen provides customizable notifications if service is down, the response time is over a predefined limit, etc..
+- watchmen provides **customizable notifications** if service is down, the response time is over a predefined limit, etc..
+- a lot of effort has been made in keeping the code base small, simple and easy to understand and modify.

+Using http ping service, for instance, you can check for a) certain status code or b) a certain text in the response stream.

 There is a <a href="http://letsnode.com/example-of-what-node-is-really-good-at" target="_blank">related blog post about watchmen here</a>.

 # Demo

 You can see an online demo of how watchmen control panel looks <a href="http://letsnode.com:8084" target="_blank">here</a>.

-# Screenshots

 ![List of hosts](https://github.com/iloire/WatchMen/raw/dev/screenshots/list_hosts_v010.png)